-Despite being a part of the EU, Sweden does not use the euro.
-There was a referendum back in 2003 and at that time, Swedes decided not to adopt the single currency.
+Despite being part of the EU, Sweden does not use the euro.
+Indeed, there was a referendum back in 2003 and at that time, Swedes decided not to adopt the single currency.
 All of this means that if you’re planning a trip to Sweden you’ll need to get used to Sweden’s very own currency, the Swedish krona.
 Swedish crowns, often referred to as SEK or Kr.

 Unless stated otherwise, the speed limit within towns and villages is 50 km/h.
 On roads the speed limit is 70 km/h, while 110 km/h is the speed limit on motorways (except for cars with caravans where the limit is 80 km/h).
 All cars must drive with dipped headlights, even during the day and in bright sunshine.
 Seat belts are of course compulsory (you know they were invented in Sweden).

-From 1 December – 31 March (in case of winter conditions) all cars in use, both Swedish and non-Swedish, are required by law to have either studded tires or un-studded winter friction tires.
-Outside this period winter tires may be used if the roads are considered to be in “winter conditions” by the local police.
+From 1 December – 31 March (in case of winter conditions) all cars are required by law to have either studded tires or un-studded winter friction tires.
+Outside this period, winter tires may be used if the roads are considered to be in “winter conditions” by the local police.
 Foreign registered cars are no longer exempt from this requirement.

-The alcohol limit is very low: 0.2 per mille – be aware that random alcohol checks are also done in the morning, for example at ferry terminals.
+The alcohol limit is very low: 0.2 per mile.
+Be aware that random alcohol checks are also done in the morning, for example at ferry terminals.
 Don’t drink and drive in Sweden – never, ever.

 Major roads may have warning signs and also miles of running fences to prevent wild animals from entering the driveway, but there are absolute no guarantees.
-Small and bigger animals do venture out on the roads, sometimes even in major urban areas, at any time.
-Badgers and foxes are common roadkill and will do little damage to vehicles, but deer, wild boar and moose is a different story.
-Hitting a moose will certainly wreck any normal car and travelers will be glad to survive such a massive impact at high speeds.
-In the north of the country, there are not just small groups of stray reindeers to consider but also the occasional herd being transferred between grazing areas.
+Small and bigger animals do venture out on the roads.
+Sometimes even in major urban areas, at any time.
+Badgers and foxes are common roadkill and will do little damage to vehicles.
+However, it will be a different story with deer, wild boar and moose.
+Hitting a moose will certainly wreck any normal car.
+Travelers will be glad to survive such a massive impact at high speeds.
+In the north of the country, there are not just small groups of stray reindeer but also the occasional herd being transferred between grazing areas.

 If you hit an animal you call the Emergency Number 112 and report the accident.